 The Contingent Award payable, if any, shall be based on the annualized salary of the Participant as of the last January 1 prior to the Participant's death, disability or retirement.
-The Ending Value of the Contingent Award calculated under Sections 6, 7 and 8 shall be multiplied by a fraction, the numerator of which shall be the number of full months of the Incentive Period during which Participant was an employee of the Holding Company or Subsidiary, and the denominator of which shall be 36.
-This calculation and the payment of any award must be paid in accordance with Section 8.02.
+The Ending Value of the Contingent Award calculated under Sections 6, 7 and 8 shall be multiplied by a fraction, the numerator of which shall be the number of full months of the

+Holding Company or Subsidiary, and the denominator of which shall be 36.
+This calculation and the payment of any award must be paid in accordance with Section 8.02